 How to Watch No. 6 Mississippi State at No. 18 Ole Miss: Time, Lineups, Pitching Matchup

-Coaching in the rivalry for the first time, Mississippi State coach Brian O'Connor ended up with about as exciting of a game as he could ask for.

-Down by one in the ninth inning against No. 18 Ole Miss at Swayze Field in Oxford, the Bulldogs rallied two score a pair of runs to take the lead and series-opening win.
+How to Watch No. 6 Mississippi State at No. 18 Ole Miss Series Finale

+Mississippi State is having a great time in Oxford doing the only thing those in maroon can do in the Rebels' front yard: win.

+Saturday's 6-1 win for No. 6 Mississippi State secured the series win over No. 18 Ole Miss for the visitors.
+Now, the Bulldogs have a chance at having a really good time in Oxford on Sunday with the chance for a series sweep on the line.

 Weather Forecast